meganz/MEGAchat/Readme.md

 to tell the GUI designer to use that subclass.
 You must include these files in your project, including the headers, to make the subclass visible to the GUI designer.

-## Test Applications (deprecated) ##

-MEGAchat provides several example apps, which, among other things, show how the GCM (Gui Call Marshaller) is implemented on the API user's side.
-It also shows how to use the video renderer widgets and the IVideoRenderer interface they implement to do video playback.

-The test apps are:
-* examples/qt - a Qt application.
-* examples/objc - an iOS app.

 ## For application implementors ##

   * The rtctestapp above is the reference app.
 Build it, study it, experiment with it.